RichardOtter/RichardOtter.github.io/index.md

 ## RootsMagic Topics

 The following topics concern the RootsMagic Genealogy Project Management software.
 See the software publisher's [Homepage](https://RootsMagic.com/RootsMagic).

-I have no affiliation with the RootsMagic organization.
+I have no affiliation with the RootsMagic organization, I am only a user of their product.

 ### [RootsMagic Tips and Tricks](tips/RootsMagic_Tips_and_Tricks.html) <a name="Tips"></a>

 A collection of ideas and investigations regarding the RootsMagic (RM) software.

 I use RM on Windows, but most items will also apply to the MacOS version.

+### [RootsMagic Data Entry Guidelines](data_entry/RootsMagic_Data_Entry.html) <a name="DataEntry"></a>

+My rules for data entry into RM.
+I wish that I could say that I follow them exactly.

 ### [RootsMagic bugs and design-change wish list](RootsMagic_Bugs_and_WishList.html)